-OWI Court: A post-conviction court docket dedicated to behavior of the alcohol- or drugdependent repeat offender or high-BAC offender arrested for Driving While Impaired (OWI).
-The goal of the OWI court is to protect public safety while addressing the root causes of impaired driving.
-OWI courts utilize a team of criminal justice professionals (including prosecutors, defense attorneys, probation and parole agents and law enforcement) along with substance abuse treatment professionals to systematically change participant behavior.
-Like drug courts, OWI courts involve extensive interactions between the judge and the offenders to hold the offenders accountable for their compliance with court, supervision, and treatment conditions (Huddleston, et al., 2004).
+OWI Court: A post-conviction court dedicated to protecting public safety, by addressing the root causes of impaired driving.
+Participants have been convicted of Driving While Impaired (OWI), either under the influence of drugs or alcohol.
+OWI courts utilize a team of criminal justice professionals (including judges, prosecutors, defense attorneys, probation and parole agents and law enforcement) along with substance use treatment professionals to systematically change participant behavior.
+Like drug courts, OWI courts involve extensive interactions between the judge and the participants to hold the participants accountable for their compliance with court, supervision, and treatment conditions (Huddleston, et al., 2004).